 That Reclaiming Power and Place: The Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls be referred to the Life and Mission Agency and the National Indigenous Ministries Council for study and to report with recommendations to the next Assembly to find the further actions that we can take.
-(A&P, 2019, p.
+(A&P 2019, p.
 36)

-This section of the report was prepared and written in collaboration between the National Indigenous Ministry Council (NIMC) and Justice Ministries of the Life and Mission Agency.
+This section of the report was prepared and written for the 2020 General Assembly in collaboration between the National Indigenous Ministry Council (NIMC) and Justice Ministries of the Life and Mission Agency.
+It was posted, following the cancellation of the 2020 General Assembly, as an interim report without recommendations and was subsequently made into a study guide, now available for download on the Social Action Hub.
+It is now being presented to the 2021 General Assembly with the recommendations.

 "It's striking too, all their stories.
 They show how fragile we are and at the same time, how strong we are.
 And it still continues today.
-That's what strikes me and how resilient we are." - Pénélope, one of the Grandmothers guiding the National Inquiry, on the experience of hearing the stories brought to the Inquiry.11
+That's what strikes me and how resilient we are."

+(Pénélope, one of the Grandmothers guiding the National Inquiry, on the experience of hearing the stories brought to the Inquiry recorded in Reclaiming Power and Place.)

 "Believe me.
 Pray for me.
 Don't forget me."

-Cee-Jai, one of the women who testified about her sister's murder and the violence that shaped her life as well.12
+(Cee-Jai, one of the women who testified about her sister's murder and the violence that shaped her life as well, recorded in Reclaiming Power and Place.)

-Some background
+Some Background

 In June 2019, the National Inquiry into Missing and Murdered Indigenous Women and Girls released its final report, Reclaiming Power and Place.
-The report contains 231 recommendations, divided into several segments and worked to determine how the crisis came to be, why it has been allowed to continue, what can be done to stop it and steps Canada needs to take to support healing.
-In particular, the Inquiry highlighted the need to recognize and respect the agency of Indigenous women, girls and 2SLGBTQQIA people13 and the ongoing need for core funding models (rather than project or grant-based models) for centres and programs supporting the rights and lives of Indigenous people.
+The report contains 231 recommendations, divided into several segments.
+It worked to determine how the crisis came to be, why it has been allowed to continue, what can be done to stop it and steps Canada needs to take to support healing.
+In particular, the Inquiry highlighted on page 1 of the Executive Summary the need to recognize and respect the agency of Indigenous women, girls and 2SLGBTQQIA people and the ongoing need for core funding models (rather than project or grant-based models) for centres and programs supporting the rights and lives of Indigenous people.

-The Inquiry heard from more than 700 survivors and family or friends of those missing or murdered either in private or community interviews, as well as from community members, expert witnesses, front-line workers in areas such as health care and social work and police officers or workers in child welfare agencies.
+The Inquiry heard from more than 700 Survivors and family or friends of those missing or murdered either in private or community interviews, as well as from community members, expert witnesses, front-line workers in areas such as health care and social work and police officers or workers in child welfare agencies.
 In total, more than 2,380 people participated in the Inquiry.
 It also studied earlier regional, provincial and federal reports on related issues.
 From the testimony, the stories and the learnings from previous reports, the Inquiry determined several things that can be summarized in three basic points:

-- that there are four "pathways" maintaining the violence the Inquiry examined and that supporting four types of rights would disrupt those pathways; - that the violence was targeted based on gender and that targeting violence in this gendered way has its roots in colonialism and certain interpretations of Christian theology; and - that the violence as it has unfolded over the years has amounted to a genocide that is still underway.
-15
+- that there are four "pathways" maintaining the violence the Inquiry examined and that supporting four types of rights would disrupt those pathways; - that the violence was targeted based on gender and that targeting violence in this gendered way has its roots in colonialism and certain interpretations of Christian theology; and - that the violence as it has unfolded over the years has amounted to a genocide that is still underway.4